AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-basics-of-making-mcp-server.md

 ### What’s an MCP Tool?

-An **MCP tool** is a Python function you register with your MCP server that the AI can call when it needs to take action—like reading a file, querying an API, or performing a calculation.
+An **MCP tool** is a Python function you register with your MCP server that the AI can call when it needs to take action - like reading a file, querying an API, or performing a calculation.

 To register a tool, you decorate the function with `@mcp.tool()`.
 Behind the scenes, MCP generates a definition that the AI can see and interact with.